md130330/haskell-servant-api/README.md

 A toy project for me to use Haskell to implement a real world program, namely a REST API that pulls from a db that displays a college basketball teams roster.

+This is mostly meant as an exercise to pull from a db.
+The idea is that input into the db will be done through other means.

 ## Requirements

 You should have both postgres and the AWS SDK installed.